scbr-24/networked-casino-platform/README.md

 ## Execution and Files Structure

 The program runs in the terminal from the T4 folder and through the ```servidor/main.py``` and ```cliente/main.py``` commands.
 A single active server can handle any number of connected players, but only one active instance of each game at a time.
 Blackjack will start with exactly 4 players connected.
-Aviator will start after 3 bets are placed, by default (more details on its section).
+Aviator will start after 3 bets are placed by default (more details on its section).
 The program follows PEP8 style conventions.

     |-T4/
     |   |